fawtytoo/LensKey/README.md

 IMAGE is the saved screenshot you have of the Lenslok code.

 1. Move the image within the window using the mouse and place the Lenslok code at the top-left corner.
-2. Reduce the size of the window to enclose just the Lenslok code.
+2. Reduce the size of the window to enclose just the right hand side of the Lenslok code.
 3. Press ENTER to reveal the code.
-4. If the code is not right, adjust the image position and/or window size.
+4. If the code is not right, adjust the window size right or left.
 Then repeat step 3.

 LensKey will save a configuration file for each of the games to start the window size and image position to ease future loading.